wspitch/wspitch.github.io/_pages/about.md

 ### Recent News

-Apr 2025, passed my general exam - now a Ph.D. candidate!<br>
+04/2025, passed my general exam - now a Ph.D. candidate!<br>
-Mar 2024, received an M.S. in HCDE (concurrent with Ph.D.)<br>
+03/2024, received an M.S. in HCDE (concurrent with Ph.D.)<br>
-Nov 2023, presented and passed my preliminary exam<br>
+11/2023, presented and passed my preliminary exam<br>
-Jun 2023, finished the first year of my Ph.D.<br>
-Oct 2022, presented 2 posters at the 66th HFES annual conference<br>
+10/2022, presented 2 posters at the 66th HFES annual conference<br>
-Sep 2022, started my Ph.D. in HCDE at the University of Washington<br>
+09/2022, started my Ph.D. in HCDE at the University of Washington<br>

 -----